Rules / Classes

 • Ages 7–11

-Mini Open:
+Mini Open

-• All motorcycles must be Production based per the AMA Rulebook
+• Must be Production-based per AMA Rulebook

-• No engine or other modifications in this class are allowed
+• No engine or other modifications permitted

 • Follows AMA Mod Class rules

-• Ages 9-15
+• Ages 9–13

 • Follows AMA Mod Class rules

-• Ages 9-15
+• Ages 9–13

-• This is another class for 85cc riders
+• Additional stepping-stone class for 85 riders

-Open Novice:
+Open Novice

 • Follows AMA Mod Class rules